caiohcs/my-emacs/README.md

 ![img](./imgs/my-emacs.png)

-My configuration has around 90 packages installed.
-It loads fast, in my machine it takes around 0.8s but I don't care much about startup time since I never close my Emacs, so I haven't tried using advanced optimizations, all I do is defer some things with use-package.

 I use the hydra package to configure my keybindings.
 There is a modal editing hydra on F1, a hydra for windows management (using Eyebrowse) on F2, a hydra for dumb-jump on F3, a hydra to open programs (e.g. the browser) on F4 and a hydra for Avy shorcuts on M-s.
 F5 switches between a light theme and a dark theme.